 Spring Boot / Cloud configuration

-Now, we need to tell Spring to use the emulated version of the Pub/Sub.
+Now, we need to tell Srping to use the local version of the Pub/Sub.
 To do this, we will make use of an additional local profile with following configuration:

 application-local.yml